ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

 ![png](/images/machine_learning_support_vector_machine/kuva_1.png)

 As you can see there are three clusters, each representing one bug.
-Now we only need a proper loss function for this: Support vector machine
+We'll use the same tools as before, but we only need a proper loss function for this: Support vector machine

 ## Support vector machine